 Every applicant, seeking a patent, must know the importance of a patent drawing in a patent application.
-The USPTO Patent Drawing Rules does not allow the applications with no patent drawings.
+The USPTO Patent Drawing Rules do not allow the applications with no patent drawings.
 Moreover, an applicant must include as many drawings as he can in his application.
-Drawings are helpful, and adding different views make it easy for an examiner to understand an invention.
+Drawings are helpful, and adding different views makes it easy for an examiner to understand an invention.
 The USPTO has set patent drawing rules that applicants must adhere to when filing a patent.
 A patent application, which doesn’t follow Patent Drawing Rules, gets rejected.
 Also, drawings show how an invention looks and functions.

 Related article: The Basics of Design Patent

-The USPTO Patent Drawing Rules:
+The USPTO Patent Drawing Rules

 The USPTO Patent Drawing Rules is a long and extensive list.
 An applicant must follow the standards while filing a patent.
-The following are the standards that an applicant must-see:
+The following are the standards that an applicant must see.

 Commonly, black and white drawings are provided to the Office at the time of patent filing.
 More importantly, India ink or its equivalent ink must be used for drawings.

 Rarely, colour drawings are a part of an application.
 If to disclose a subject matter is to furnish the drawings in colour, the Office may accept the colour drawings.
 Also, colour drawings provided by applicants should be reproducible in black and white.
 However, filing globally, applicants aren’t allowed to furnish colour drawings when the application is submitted under the Office electronic filing system.